passcod/blograph/README.md

   Fortunately, I often painstakingly work to make my software generic, so you can use it without changing a single line of code.

-- Blograph does NOT read from tumblr.
-Any fork you make that reads from tumblr will be ignored entirely.
-You can WRITE to tumblr, though, that's okay.

 - Blograph is the source of truth for the information it displays.
   Or should be.
 What you do in your own home is the business of other residents, pets, some parts of the law, and your mom.
 Don't mind me.